ibm-ecm/content-analyzer-samples/README.md

-# Content Analyzer Sample Tools
+# Document Processing Sample Tools

 The sample tools can be used for uploading files, checking processing status, downloading and deleting files via the IBM Document Processing APIs.